 Sunnyoutside Press published two collections of fiction, Breaking it Down and Mostly Redneck.
 MiPOesias published two chapbooks of poetry, Redneck Poems and Broke.
 Cruel Joke Press published his poetry collection, I Am Not Ariel in November 2013.
 Sunnyoutside Press published his novel, Reckoning, in March 2014.
 Ridgerunner, a crime novel, came out in May 2016 from 280 Steps.
 A follow-up to Ridgerunner, The Last Danger, will be published in Winter 2017.
 Also in 2017, Ravenwood Quarterly will publish a novel-in-stories titled Kraj: the Enforcer.
 A new poetry collection, On Broad Sound, will come out from Nixes Mate Press.
 His flash fiction appears in Best Small Fictions 2015, edited by Tara Masih and Robert Olen Butler.

 He serves on writing conference faculties and panels throughout the country, including recently with Associated Writing Programs, Somerville News Writers Festival, Writers@Work, The Parlor, and Grub Street Writers, as well as their annual Muse & Marketplace conference.
 He taught composition, fiction writing, and literature for over ten years at New England schools such as Emerson College and Northeastern University.

 If you want to know more, friend him on Facebook, Google+ or check through his recent interviews.
-If you'd like to read his poetry and get poetry-related news, visit Live Nude Poems.
+If you'd like to read poetry and get poetry-related news, visit Live Nude Poems.
 He is sole proprietor of the blogazine Fried Chicken and Coffee, which focuses on rural and Appalachian fiction, poetry, and non-fiction.
 He recently founded and publishes a paying blogazine, Tough, which concentrates on crime fiction and reviews.